+Technical Delegate (TD): a person appointed by World Para Swimming to monitor and oversee a World Para Swimming Recognised Competition and to ensure all technical operations are conducted in accordance with these Rules and Regulations.

-Technical Documentation: A document that outlines all the entry criteria and competition regulations that are not identified in the World Para Swimming Technical Rules and Regulations (e.g. MQS, list of events, etc.).
+Technical Documentation: document(s) published by World Para Swimming or the relevant organising committee or governing body that outlines relevant entry criteria and other Competition-specific rules and regulations that are not identified in these Rules and Regulations (e.g. MQS, list of Events, Competition-specific entry criteria, etc.).

-Technical Meeting: a meeting for all teams which takes place before IPC Games, IPC Competitions and WPS Sanctioned competitions to disseminate Competition logistics and Competition specific Rules and Regulations
+Technical Meeting/Team Leader Meeting: a meeting for all teams which takes place before IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions to disseminate information regarding Competition logistics and Competition-specific Rules and Regulations.

+Technical Official: Officials appointed to enforce these Rules and Regulations at World Para Swimming Recognised Competitions and to ensure the fairness, integrity and safety of the Competition.
+For a list of Technical Officials’ roles refer to Rule 10.2.

-Victory Ceremony: a protocol ceremony for each event where medals are awarded to the winners of the race
+Victory Ceremony: a protocol ceremony for each Event where medals are awarded to the winners of the race.

-Vision Impairment: An Impairment of the eye structure, optical nerves or optical pathways, or visual cortex of the central brain that adversely affects an Athlete’s vision.
+WADA: the World Anti-Doping Agency.

 WADC: the World Anti-Doping Code.

 WPS: World Para Swimming.

 World Para Swimming Approved Competitions: international, national and National Federation endorsed competitions for the sport of Para swimming that have been approved by World Para Swimming.

-World Para Swimming Athlete License: a license issued by the IPC in accordance with the IPC Athlete Licensing Programme to enable athletes to compete in IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
+World Para Swimming Athlete License: a license issued by World Para Swimming in accordance with its licensing programme to enable Athletes to compete in IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, and to have their results from World Para Swimming Approved Competitions recognised by World Para Swimming.

+World Para Swimming Championships: World Para Swimming Championships and World Para Swimming Regional Championships.

-World Para Swimming Recognised Competitions: IPC Games, IPC Competitions, World Para Swimming Sanctioned Competitions and World Para Swimming Approved Competitions.
+World Para Swimming Recognised Competitions: IPC Games, World Para Swimming Championships, World Para Swimming Sanctioned Competitions and World Para Swimming Approved Competitions.

-World Para Swimming Sanctioned Competitions: World Para Swimming World Series, World Para Swimming World Cups and other World Para Swimming international competitions determined by World Para Swimming.
+World Para Swimming Sanctioned Competitions: World Para Swimming World Series, Regional Competitions and other World Para Swimming international competitions determined by World Para Swimming.

-World Para Swimming Technical Delegate: a person appointed by World Para Swimming to monitor and oversee a World Para Swimming Recognised Competition and to ensure all technical operations are conducted in accordance with these Rules.

 General Provisions

 Scope and application

-These World Para Swimming Rules and Regulations comprise the World Para Swimming Regulations (Regulations) and the World Para Swimming Competition Rules (Competition Rules) (together referred to as ‘these Rules’).
+These World Para Swimming Rules and Regulations comprise the World Para Swimming Regulations (“Regulations”) in Parts A and B of this document and the World Para Swimming Competition Rules (“Competition Rules”) in Part C (together referred to as “these Rules and Regulations”).

-These Rules are mandatory for all World Para Swimming Recognised Competitions.
+These Rules and Regulations are mandatory for all World Para Swimming Recognised Competitions.

-All participants (including, but not limited to, athletes and support personnel, coaches, trainers, managers, interpreters, team staff, officials, medical or paramedical personnel) of any World Para Swimming Recognised Competitions agree to be bound by these Rules as a condition of such participation.
+All participants (including, but not limited to, Athletes and support personnel, coaches, trainers, managers, interpreters, team staff, officials, medical or paramedical personnel) of any World Para Swimming Recognised Competitions agree to be bound by these Rules and Regulations as a condition of such participation.

-The World Para Swimming Classification Rules and Regulations are an integral part of these Rules and are located on the World Para Swimming website at.
+The World Para Swimming Classification Rules and Regulations are an integral part of these Rules and Regulations and are located on the World Para Swimming website.
+Any capitalised terms not otherwise defined in these Rules and Regulations shall have the meaning given to them in the World Para Swimming Classification Rules and Regulations.

 The IPC Handbook is an integral part of the governance of the sport of Para swimming.

-Any matter not addressed in these Rules shall be determined by the IPC, in its sole discretion.
+Any matter not addressed in these Rules and Regulations shall be determined by World Para Swimming, in its sole discretion.

-These Rules will be effective from 01 January 2018.
+These Rules and Regulations will be effective from TBC 2023.

 Interpretation